praneetha28-ai/AR-Shopping-App/README.md

 # Augmented Reality Shopping App

-Augmented Reality Shopping App is a innovative and user-friendly shopping app that leverages augmented reality technology to provide customers with a more immersive and engaging shopping experience.
+Augmented Reality Shopping App is an innovative and user-friendly shopping app that leverages augmented reality technology to provide customers with a more immersive and engaging shopping experience.
 The app allows customers to use their smartphone camera to see how products would look in their homes or on their bodies before making a purchase.

 ## Features